tguild/vehicle_signal_specification/docs-gen/content/introduction/overview.md

 In short this means that VSS introduces:

 * A syntax for defining vehicle signals in a structured manner.
-* A catalogue of signals related to vehicles.
+* A catalog of signals related to vehicles.

 It can be used as standard in automotive applications to communicate information around the vehicle, which is semantically well defined.
 It focuses on vehicle